ruby-next/ruby-next/README.md

 Ruby Next currently provides two different modes of generating transpiled code: _AST_ and _rewrite_.

 In the AST mode, we parse the source code into AST, modifies this AST and **generate a new code from AST** (using [unparser][unparser]).
-Thus, the transpiled code being identical in terms of functionality has a different formatting.
+Thus, the transpiled code being identical in terms of functionality has different formatting.

 In the rewrite mode, we apply changes to the source code itself, thus, keeping the original formatting of the unaffected code (in a similar way to RuboCop's autocorrect feature).